area9innovation/fast/plow/readme.md

   TODO: Do not record type var positions that exist in the AST.
 Instead, send in the chunk of names we are working on, and search in the AST to find the position
-- Positions on some operators are off a bit.
 - Debug type errors
 - Speed up the compiler - try vector in union_find_map, which might be faster at least in Java.
 Try to reduce the active set of tyvars when